 In their environment and local community.

-Get involved in a 30-minute activity that will introduce children to caring for their local environment and understand where their food comes from.
+Get involved in an educational activity that will introduce children to caring for their local environment at home, school or local community group.

 The Educator Hub

 A place of educators to connect and share experiences, get involved in new resources, and obtain more information about getting the most out of the Junior Landcare Learning Centre.